The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of buprenorphine can be fatal, especially in a person using the medicine without a prescription.
-Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, slow heart rate, weak pulse, fainting, or slow breathing (breathing may stop).
+Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, slow heart rate, weak pulse, very slow breathing, or coma.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how buprenorphine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.